Free 30-Day Returns + Lifetime Guarantee

 Jewelry shopping can be intimidating.
 That’s why we started Ask Holden, our blog where we answer your FAQs, break down scary industry lingo, and guide you in finding the perfect piece of jewelry.

 If you’re looking for the “too long, didn’t read” pros and cons, the pros of vermeil, plated, and filled is that they’re less expensive.
-The con is that these types of jewelry won’t last as long.
-While all of these contain real gold, the amount of gold varies drastically - read on to learn more!
+The con is that these types of jewelry won’t last as long (and are less eco-conscious as a result).
+While all contain real gold, the amount of gold varies drastically—read on to learn more!

 Gold Plated

-Of all the gold options, gold plated is the least expensive (and the lowest quality).
-An inexpensive base metal such as brass is dipped in melted gold.
-Typically this is a very thin layer of gold - usually less than 1% of the total ring composition.
+Of all the gold options, gold plated is the least expensive and the lowest quality.
+To make plated gold, an inexpensive base metal such as brass is dipped in melted gold.
+Typically this is a very thin layer of gold—usually less than 1% of the total ring composition.

 Gold Vermeil

 In order to be certified, gold plated jewelry must be 0.5 microns thick.
-If you haven’t thought about microns since 11th grade chem (fair!), a micron is about .00004 inches thick, which means your gold plated and vermeil jewelry is about 1% gold.
-While your piece may look gold, it’s very very lightly plated.
+If you haven’t thought about microns since 11th grade chemistry (fair!), a micron is about .00004 inches thick, which means your gold plated and vermeil jewelry is about 1% gold.

 Gold Filled

 For this type of jewelry, a thicker layer of gold sits atop the base metal.
 Gold fill jewelry is created through a process called pressure bonding and contains, by law, at least 5% solid gold (the gold content for gold fill is measured in weight instead of thickness).
-It’s a confusing term, considering the fact that gold filled isn’t in fact filled with gold (it’s really the opposite).
+It’s confusing, considering the fact that gold filled isn’t in fact filled with gold (it’s really the opposite!).

 Solid Gold

-Solid gold, which is what we use at Holden, is completely gold with no plating or base metal of any kind.
-This is the most reliable type of gold jewelry, as there is no risk of exposing another metal with wear and tear - you can trust that your jewelry will wear beautifully over time, exposing only gold as it does so.
-This is the most premium option but by far the most durable.
+Solid gold has no plating or base metal of any kind.
+This is the most reliable type of gold jewelry, as there is no risk of exposing another metal with wear and tear—you can trust that your jewelry will wear beautifully over time.

-As far as color goes, the percentage of copper in rose gold alloys is higher than that of its yellow gold counterparts to give the ring its rosy color.
-A higher karat rose gold ring will be less pink than a lower karat ring, since it contains less copper!
+As far as color goes, the percentage of copper in rose gold alloy is higher than it is in yellow gold alloy in order to give the ring its rosy color.
+A higher karat rose gold ring will be less pink than a lower karat ring since it contains less copper!

 Takeaways

-Gold plating is used to make gold financially accessible to more people, and we fully support this mission.
-That being said, we think it’s important to understand exactly what these techniques entail, so that you know what you’ll be purchasing (and how long it will last).
+Gold plating is used to make gold financially accessible to more people, and we fully support this goal.
+That being said, it’s important to understand exactly what these techniques entail so you know what you’ll be purchasing and how long it will last.

-Because wedding and engagement rings are pieces you’ll wear every day, we think it’s worth investing in a piece that will last forever.
-If you’re buying a piece you don’t anticipate wearing every day or that won’t be part of your go-to jewelry for the rest of your life (think: a trendy bauble or bold necklace), these less expensive options could work, since the piece will get less wear.
+Because wedding and engagement rings are pieces you’ll wear every day, we think it’s worth investing something that will last forever.
+If you’re buying a piece you don’t anticipate wearing every day (think: a trendy bauble or statement necklace), these less expensive options could work since the piece will get less wear.